ChristophRaab/ASAN/README.md

 1. The network can be trained via train_image.py
    See the Args-Parser parameter description in the file for the documentation of the parameters.

-2. The trained models is obtainable under snapshopt/san
+2. The trained models are obtainable under snapshopt/san

 ## Datasets